seppar93/sepBot/README.md

 # sepBot
-A chat bot that can deliver all my infromation to anyone wishing to look at my current projects resume etc.
+A chat bot that can deliver all my information to anyone wishing to look at my current projects resume etc.